-- Casual or Chronic – infrequent users will clear the THC more rapidly than a regular user.
+- Casual or Chronic – infrequent users will clear the THC more rapidly than a regular users.
 Regular users tend to see a build-up, which can linger for months.

-- Overall Health – there are several medical conditions which have an impact on the length of time that your body stores marijuana.
+- Overall Health – several medical conditions impact the length of time that your body stores marijuana.

-- Other Medications and Drugs – Other drugs may interact with the CYP3A4 and CYP2CP enzymes, the ones responsible for processing marijuana.
+- Other Medications and Drugs – Other drugs may interact with the CYP3A4 and CYP2CP enzymes responsible for processing marijuana.
 If you are taking other drugs, even pharmaceuticals, it could reduce the function of these enzymes.

-- THC Potency – If you are smoking low THC – high CBD cannabis strains, you are going to have a much easier time than if we are smoking 90 percent THC isolates.
+- THC Potency – If you are smoking low THC – high CBD cannabis strains, you will have a much easier time than if you are smoking 90 percent THC isolates.

 Is It Possible To Cheat The Test?

-Although many people rely on artificial urine products, available at the local smoke shop, drug tests are increasingly sophisticated enough to detect false urine.
-The price for synthetic urine typically ranges from$20-$50.00.
-We know people who have used fake urine to pass a drug test, but its challenging to pull off and comes with dire consequences if you are caught.
+Although many people rely on artificial urine products at the local smoke shop, drug tests are increasingly sophisticated enough to detect false urine.
+The price for synthetic urine typically ranges from$20 to $50.
+We know people who have used fake urine to pass a drug test, but it’s challenging to pull off and comes with dire consequences if they catch you.

 We suggest the following options for anyone who needs to beat a cannabis drug test:

-- Drug Screening Agents – there are some companies which sell herbal teas and substances which may flush toxins, like marijuana, from the body.
+- Drug Screening Agents – some companies sell herbal teas and substances that may flush toxins, like marijuana, from the body.
 These have unreliable results and may need to be used over an extended period to prove useful.

-- Exercise and Eat Right – The cleaner you eat and the more you exercise on an everyday basis, the cleaner your system is overall.
+- Exercise and Eat Right – The cleaner you eat, and the more you exercise on an everyday basis, the cleaner your SSystemis overall.